eliseylchan/RPr-Chakraborty-2021/docs/report/chan-analysis-plan.md

 3\.
 Adding numbers to the figures to help the reader refer to them from the discussion.
 This reproduced study has more figures than the original study, so it is necessary to label the figures in order to refer to them.

+4\.
+Add an additional visualization of a demographic factor of Census ACS data.

 ## Results: Visualization and Interpretation

 1\.
 The new color ramp will have a wider range of values and will allow for smaller increments to be displayed on the map.